Davospike/segpSPA/The_Process/SystemDesign.md

 - The Admin wants to be able to see how many quiz takers are getting each quiz question correct so that they can tailor the difficulty of future quizzes.

 #### Use Case Diagram
+Using UML, we can represent the main user stories in a use case diagram:

 <p align="center">
 <img src="../Documentation/Images/Would_They_Lie_To_You_Use_Case_Diagram.png" alt="Use Case Diagram" width=60%>